crertel/graphmath/README.md

 * Proper support for 4x4 rigid-body transofrms and mass-point math.

-* C/SIMD native extennsions (probably want to live in a different, API-compatible library.
+* C/SIMD native extensions (probably want to live in a different, API-compatible library).

 * Left-handed coordinate system support (don't care enough right now, but some interop would appreciate it).

 * Functions to convert to packed 32-bit and 64-bit float byte arrays.

-* Proper support for point-plane arithmetic.

-* Proper support for point-line arithmetic.

-* Proper support for point-point arithmetic.

 License
 =======